Food Tours, Activities and Experiences in Queenstown

 6. Spend the Evening at a Fine Dining Restaurant

-For a more “upmarket” foodie experience, check out some of the fine dining restaurants scattered across Queenstown and countryside.
+For a more “upmarket” foodie experience, check out some of the fine dining restaurants scattered across Queenstown and the countryside.
 For town centre fine dining, enjoy the rustic ambience and Kiwi-style cuisine of The Bunker.
 This back-alley restaurant offers an intimate dining experience besides a crackling log fire.
 The restaurant specialises in game meats, red meats and local produce.
 For those wanting to escape the busy town, make a special trip to the Amisfield Winery & Bistro for its award-winning wines and their “Trust the Chef” degustation menu.
 For more recommendations, see our 10 Best Fine Dining Restaurants in Queenstown.

-7. Go on a Progressive Dinner Tour
+7. Go On a Progressive Dinner Tour

 8. Browse the Local Farmers’ Market